San Diego Three Strikes Lawyer

 California Three Strikes: The Original Law

 The Three Strikes law as originally passed in California mandated defendants who had a prior serious felony conviction to serve twice the prison sentence provided for the new underlying felony.
 Moreover, under the original three strikes law, a defendant convicted of any felony with two prior strikes, would automatically face twenty-five years to life in state prison.
-The problem with the original Three Strikes law is that any felony, even non-violent and non-serious felonies were being counted as a third strikes against defendants.
+The problem with the original Three Strikes law is that any felony, even non-violent and non-serious felonies were being counted as the third strike against defendants.
 This resulted in about 3,000 defendants in California serving life sentences for relatively minor third convictions.

 What crimes fall under the Three Strikes Law?